 4. No right or license under any Eastman or __________ patent or patent application is hereby granted or implied.

-5. The terms and conditions of this Agreement shall not, unless explicitly stated to the contrary in this Agreement and only to the extent so explicitly stated, be construed so as to: a) require any party to disclose or accept any confidential information; b) imply any relationship between the parties including exclusivity in any matter;or c) require any party to engage in any activity, or prohibit any party from engaging in any activity, including the activities of purchasing, selling, manufacturing, developing, or cooperating with other parties on any matter.
+5. The terms and conditions of this Agreement shall not, unless explicitly stated to the contrary in this Agreement and only to the extent so explicitly stated, be construed so as to: a) require any Party to disclose or accept any Confidential Information; b) imply any relationship between the Parties including exclusivity in any matter; c) require any Party to engage in any activity, or prohibit any Party from engaging in any activity, including the activities of purchasing, selling, manufacturing, developing, or cooperating with other Parties on any matter; or d) create a partnership, joint venture or any fiduciary relationship, nor any other implied rights or obligations, among the Parties hereto including without limitation, the payment of any fee, commission or other kind of compensation in money, property, or otherwise, now or at any time in the future, in connection with the Confidential information.

+6. Each Party shall be liable for any breach of this agreement by it.
+Each Party shall be entitled to all remedies available to it at law and in equity; provided, notwithstanding any other provision herein, the Parties agree that neither Party shall be liable for punitive or exemplary damages, whether founded in tort, contract or otherwise, in respect of the disclosure or use of any information furnished to it by another Party hereto under this agreement.
+Each of the Parties acknowledge to one another that it may not have an adequate remedy at law for money damages in the event that any of the covenants in this agreement were not performed by the other Party, and therefore agree that it shall be entitled to specific enforcement of such covenants in addition to any other remedy to which it may be entitled.

+7. This agreement neither obligates any Party to deal exclusively with any other Party hereto nor prevents any Party or any parent, affiliate, subsidiary or related entity or person of such Party from competing with any other Party or any parent, affiliate, subsidiary or related entity of such other Party, so long as such Party remains in compliance with this agreement.

-6. United States Source Technical Data provided Eastman under this Agreement and direct products of such data may be controlled by the United States Export Control Regulations.
+8. United States Source Technical Data provided Eastman under this Agreement and direct products of such data may be controlled by the United States Export Control Regulations.
 No license, implied license, or other approval for export or re-export, directly or indirectly, of such data or products is hereunder provided.
 It is the sole responsibility of a party receiving such data to comply with whatever requirement the United States government may make for such export or re-export at the time thereof.
+[Is this applicable to this Project?]

-7. Eastman's contact person for the purpose of disclosing Confidential Information shall be __________ __________, Eastman Chemical Company, P. O. Box _____, Kingsport, TN 37662. __________'s contact person for the purpose of and receiving Confidential Information shall be (Name and complete address) .
-OR __________ shall name a contact person for the purpose of receiving Confidential Information hereunder.
-A party's contact person for said purpose may be changed upon written notice to the other.
+9. Eastman's contact person for the purpose of receiving and disclosing Confidential Information shall be __________ __________, Eastman Chemical Company, P. O. Box _____, Kingsport, TN 37662.
+Enron's contact person for the purpose of and receiving and disclosing Confidential Information shall be Mr. ________________, Enron Compression Services Company, 1400 Smith, Houston, Texas 77006.
+A Party's contact person for said purposes may be changed upon written notice to the other.

-8. This Agreement may be assigned or transferred, by either party, to such entity that is the successor to substantially all of those business assets of the assigning or transferring party to which this Agreement applies provided that the assigning or transferring party provides written notice to the other party within a reasonable time thereafter and such successor agrees in writing to abide by the terms and conditions contained herein.
+10. This Agreement may be assigned or transferred, by either Party, to such entity that is the successor to substantially all of those business assets of the assigning or transferring Party to which this Agreement applies provided that the assigning or transferring Party provides written notice to the other Party within a reasonable time thereafter and such successor agrees in writing to abide by the terms and conditions contained herein.